lincc-frameworks/notebooks_lf/sprints/2026/09_17/README.md

 ## Olivia

 ## Heather
-ra/dec parsing and error messages (TY Sean, Neven, Kostya, Melissa, Katarzyna for the feedback!)
+1. ra/dec parsing and error messages (TY Sean, Neven, Kostya, Melissa, Katarzyna for the feedback!)
+2. FYI, [the first of 3 PRs that will finish off `write_catalog()` args has been approved](https://github.com/astronomy-commons/hats/pull/730), so I'll be wrapping up that work in the next few days.

 ## Sean